Samsonite: History

 Samsonite operated with relative independence within Beatrice until 1986, when Samsonite was sold to Kohlberg Kravis Roberts.
-Subsequently, in the 1980s and into the 1990s, Samsonite went through multiple ownership changes.
+Subsequently, in the 1980s, and into the 1990s, Samsonite went through multiple ownership changes.
 Forbes Magazine states that "the company spent most of the 1980s and 1990s in turmoil amidst multiple handoffs."
 First, Samsonite was spun off from KKR as part of E-II, which came under the control of Fortune Brands.
 E-II went through bankruptcy and was renamed Astrum International.
 In 1993, Astrum purchased American Tourister luggage, complementing Samsonite.
 In 1995, Astrum split, and an independent Samsonite (now including American Tourister) was once again headquartered in Denver.
 The Denver factory, which employed 4,000 people at its peak, closed in May 2001.

 After a change of ownership in May 2005, Samsonite's headquarters moved from Denver to Mansfield, Massachusetts.
 Effective September 1, 2005, Samsonite then moved its U.S. marketing and sales offices from Warren, Rhode Island, to Mansfield, Massachusetts.

-In 2005, the company was acquired by Marcello Bottoli, former CEO of Louis Vuitton, to pull it out of a long slump.
-Bottoli left the company in 2009.
+In 2005, the company was acquired by a consortium of Private Equity funds including Bain Capital, Ares Management and the Ontario Pension Fund in order to pull the company out of a long slump..